Integral Calculus, More Trig Functions

 The Ladder in the Hallway

 Let's practice some trig differentiation.
 Two hallways meet at a right angle.
 They have widths a and b.
 You are carrying a long ladder on its side, and you need to turn the corner.
+(This is really a 2 dimensional problem; let a line segment represent the ladder.)
 What is the longest ladder, in terms of a and b, that will make the turn?

 b/c + a/s